Protecting Your Interests: The Role of Reps and Warranties in M&A

 It's essential to work closely with experienced M&A advisors and attorneys throughout the negotiation process to ensure that the caps and baskets are appropriately structured and align with your goals.
 They can provide valuable insights and help you navigate the complexities of capping damages, ensuring a fair and balanced agreement.

-When selling your business, it's important to be prepared for the possibility of breaches in the representations and warranties you provided to the buyer.
+When selling your business, it's important to be prepared for the possibility of breaches in the reps and warranties you provided to the buyer.
 Understanding the procedures and remedies for resolving these breaches is crucial.

-The purchase agreement typically outlines the specific procedures for addressing breaches or inaccuracies in the representations and warranties, except in cases of fraud.
+The purchase agreement typically outlines the specific procedures for addressing breaches or inaccuracies in the seller's representations and warranties, except in cases of fraud.

 This section, often referred to as "Disputes," establishes the mechanism for resolving conflicts and may involve arbitration, litigation, or alternative dispute resolution methods.